jiang18/mph/README.md

 # MINQUE for Partitioning Heritability
 MPH is designed to partition SNP heritability with genotypes of related samples or with long-span LDs.
-For such data, [LDSC](https://github.com/bulik/ldsc), [Haseman-Elston (HE) regression](https://github.com/sriramlab/RHE-mc), or [MQS](https://github.com/genetics-statistics/GEMMA) do not work well.
+For such data, [LDSC](https://github.com/bulik/ldsc), [Haseman-Elston (HE) regression](https://github.com/sriramlab/RHE-mc), or [MQS](https://github.com/genetics-statistics/GEMMA) does not work well.
 1. MPH is comparable to GREML in terms of accuracy, while being much faster and more memory-efficient.
 2. It can do weighted analyses if residual variances are unequal (such as daughter yield deviations [DYDs] of bulls).
 3. It works for many overlapping functional annotations.